 A function declaration can have an annotation derivative specifying the derivative function or preferably, for a function written in Modelica, use the smoothOrder annotation to indicate that the tool can construct the derivative function automatically, section 18.3.
 The derivative annotation can influence simulation time and accuracy and can be applied to both functions written in Modelica and to external functions.
 A derivative annotation can state that it is only valid under certain restrictions on the input arguments.
-These restrictions are defined using the following optional attributes: order (only a restriction if order>1, the default for order is 1), noDerivative, and zeroDerivative.
-The given derivative-function can only be used to compute the derivative of a function call if these restrictions are satisfied.
+These restrictions are defined using the following optional attributes: order (only a restriction if order > 1, the default for order is 1), noDerivative, and zeroDerivative.
+The given derivative-function must be a valid derivative if these restrictions are satisfied, and can thus be used to compute the derivative in those cases.
 There may be multiple restrictions on the derivative, in which case they must all be satisfied.
 The restrictions also imply that some derivatives of some inputs are excluded from the call of the derivative (since they are not necessary).
-A function may supply multiple derivative functions subject to different restrictions, the first one that can be used (i.e. satisfying the restrictions) will be used for each call.
+A function may supply multiple derivative functions, the first one that can be used (i.e. satisfying the restrictions) will be used for each call.